franBec/pollitoDev/content/en/blog/2022-11-26-do-it-once-do-it-n-times.md

 My partner \(Nicolás Britos, a great guy\) knew how to create an Excel report very quickly.
 At the moment, however, we don't know what the f*ck to do with that report.
 Saving it as a blob in the database is an option \(this is being done at the moment\)

-However our superiors have suggested uploading it to a cloud, saving it, and providing a download url.
+However our superiors have suggested upload the report to a cloud, save it, and provide a download url.
 Getting permissions from a cloud bucket to upload things has slowed down all development, so a downer at the moment.
 I hope this bureaucratic inconvenience is resolved quickly